JeremiahXing/JeremiahXing/README.md

 # Hi 👋 I am Jeremiah!
 I am an advanced computing student at [ANU](https://www.anu.edu.au/), specializing in systems and architecture. dedicated to building secure, scalable, resilient, and robust applications.

-- 🌐 Visit my [LinkedIn](https://www.linkedin.com/in/jeremiahhsing/) for more information and to get in touch.
 - 👋 Check out my personal [blog](https://jeremiahxing.github.io/blog/) for articles and insights.

 ---